• Skip to primary navigation

 Can you make your own protein hot chocolate mix?

 Yes!
-Simply add 1 tbsp of cocoa powder for every 1 scoop of protein powder.
+Simply add 1 tablespoon of cocoa powder for every 1 scoop of protein powder.
 You can store it in an airtight container for up to 2 months for optimal freshness.
-When it comes time to making the protein hot chocolate, use 1/4 cup of this mixture and follow the instructions on the recipe card for making the hot cocoa.
+When it comes time to making the protein hot chocolate, use ¼ cup of this mixture and follow the instructions on the recipe card for making the hot cocoa.

 How to store protein hot chocolate